Latham

 Table Chart PROFILE FAQ

-Latham's workforce is well-educated with significant representation in essential services sectors.
-The unemployment rate was 5.1% as of the past year, with an estimated employment growth of 2.1%.
+Latham has an educated workforce with significant representation in essential services sectors.
+The unemployment rate was 5.1% as of June 2025.

-As of June 2025, 1,971 residents were employed while the unemployment rate stood at 6.8%, which is 3.4 percentage points above the Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation in Latham was 66.1%, compared to ACT's 69.6%.
-The leading employment industries among residents were public administration & safety, construction, and education & training.
-Notably, construction had an employment share of 1.7 times the regional level.
+Employment growth over the past year was estimated at 2.1%.
+In June 2025, 1,971 residents were employed while the unemployment rate was 1.7% higher than the Australian Capital Territory's rate of 3.4%.
+Workforce participation in Latham was 66.1%, compared to the Australian Capital Territory's 69.6%.
+Key industries for employment among residents are public administration & safety, construction, and education & training.

-However, public administration & safety had a limited presence with 28.0% employment compared to the regional figure of 30.4%.
-The area appeared to offer limited local employment opportunities based on the Census working population vs resident population count.
-Between June 2024 and June 2025, employment in Latham increased by 2.1%, while the labour force grew by 1.6%, leading to a fall in unemployment rate of 0.4 percentage points.
-In comparison, ACT recorded employment growth of 1.9%, labour force growth of 1.6%, and a decrease in unemployment rate of 0.3 percentage points during the same period.
-By Sep-25, ACT's employment had contracted by 0.33% (losing 1,480 jobs), with the state unemployment rate at 4.2%.
-Nationally, the unemployment rate was 4.5%, and employment growth was 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Latham's employment mix suggests local growth of approximately 6.4% over five years and 13.0% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Construction has a notably high concentration with employment levels at 1.7 times the regional average.
+Public administration & safety has limited presence at 28.0% compared to the regional average of 30.4%.
+The area appears to offer limited local employment opportunities based on Census data.
+Over the 12 months to June 2025, employment increased by 2.1% while labour force increased by 1.6%, reducing the unemployment rate by 0.4 percentage points.
+In comparison, Australian Capital Territory recorded employment growth of 1.9%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Latham's employment mix suggests local growth of approximately 6.4%% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not account for localised population projections.

 Frequently Asked Questions - Employment